Context

 |---|---|

-| Morning | Practice 2-3 commands from bootcamp (5 min) |
+| Morning | Practice 2-3 commands (5 min) — Momo or Nick |

 | Before meals | Sit + wait (reinforce impulse control) |

-| Walks | Use trained loose-leash techniques |
+| Walks | Loose-leash techniques |

-| Weekly | Review all commands, note any regression |
+| Weekly | Review all commands as a family, note any regression |

 Decision Timeline